xtremind/tmber/README.md

 ## TODO

-- [ ] improve reconnect a player (actually : no players' name, and update only when turn change)
 - [ ] when displaying current score, blink player who's called tmber
 - [ ] add scene Rules / Help
 - [ ] add button to main menu from end game scene